ankumar/architecture/README.md

 ## Improvements:
 [![Systems Thinking](https://github.com/ankumar/Architecture/blob/master/images/Russell%20Ackoff.png)](https://www.youtube.com/watch?v=OqEeIG8aPPk "Dr. Russell Ackoff")
 ## <p align="center"><b>Systems Thinking: "If we have a system of improvement that’s directed at improving the parts taken separately, you can be absolutely sure that the performance of the whole will not be improved.
-The performance of a system depends on how the parts fit, not how they act taken separately.” <b>-Dr. Russell Ackoff.</b></p>
+The performance of a system depends on how the parts fit, not how they act taken separately.” <b>- Dr. Russell Ackoff.</b></p>

 ![](https://github.com/ankumar/Architecture/blob/master/images/wardley.jpeg)